-Laser beam cutters, or engravers, were once reserved for big businesses that could afford them but now they have become more accessible.
-That means you can take benefit of the laser level accuracy of engraving machines that can cut into all sorts of materials from leather and wood to glass, plastic and even metallic.
+Laser cutter, or engraver, was once reserved for big businesses that could afford them but now they have become more accessible.
+That means you can take benefit from the laser level accuracy of engraving machines that can cut into all sorts of materials from leather and wood to glass, plastic, and even metallic.

 Whether you’re a hobbyist who wants to engrave beautiful calligraphy fonts onto jewelry or a small business imprinting a logo design there is a lot to think about before you take the plunge.
+The laser cutter is the perfect tool for this.
 Our useful buying guide should enable you to make that final decision.

 Factors to consider